manifoldfinance/docs-xga/docs/Developers/walkthrough.md

 ---
 title: Walkthrough Tutorial
-description: Developer Walkthrough guide for end to end information for builders, searchers and intergrators.
+description: Developer Walkthrough guide for end to end information for builders, searchers and integrators.
 ---

 !!! info